 Wild Drake Pty Ltd appealed against the refusal to the Resource Management and Planning Appeal Tribunal.

-EDO represents The Wilderness Society (Tasmania) Inc (TWS), the Tasmanian National Parks Association, and two individuals in this case.
-Our clients joined the appeal to support having the refusal upheld.
+EDO represented TWS, the Tasmanian National Parks Association, and two individuals in this case.
+Our clients joined the appeal to argue that the Council’s refusal of a permit should be upheld.

-After an intensive seven days of hearing, including a week of expert evidence on impacts on wilderness values, planning, aviation safety, noise, ecological impacts from the development, and impacts on wedge-tailed eagles from helicopter access, the Tribunal ruled on 21 October 2019 that the development can proceed.
+After an intensive seven days of hearing, including a week of expert evidence on impacts on wilderness values, planning, aviation safety, noise, ecological impacts from the development, and impacts on wedge-tailed eagles from helicopter access, the Tribunal made a ruling on 21 October 2019 indicating that it considered that the development could proceed.

-The Tribunal found that it was not required to assess whether the proposal complied with the reserve management plan for the TWWHA – and therefore the evidence was considered not to be relevant.
-The Tribunal found that, in its view, it only needs to be satisfied that a management plan exists and that the Tasmanian Parks and Wildlife Service has undertaken an RAA.
-In December 2019, the Tribunal issued a permit for the Lake Malbena tourist development in the Tasmanian Wilderness World Heritage Area.
+In the ruling (which can be accessed here), the Tribunal found that it was not required to assess whether the proposal complied with the reserve management plan for the TWWHA – and therefore the evidence was considered not to be relevant.
+The Tribunal found that, in its view, it only needs to be satisfied that a management plan exists and that the PWS has undertaken an RAA.

-Our clients were successful on two legal points:
+While the Tribunal ultimately issued a permit for the proposed development, our clients were successful on two important legal points:

 - The Tribunal rejected the Attorney-General’s argument that planning schemes cannot regulate development in national parks and reserved land.
 This is an important decision, because it means that the law allows for local government assessment of what happens on public land, and therefore public rights of scrutiny, dependant on the controls in a planning scheme.